In this post I’ll show you the best exercise to activate your gluteus medius muscle.

 Performing an exercise that in theory works a particular muscle is not the same as ensuring it does.

-Precision isometrics produce the best results because they are accurate and improve the communication between the muscle itself and the central nervous system.
+Precision isometrics produce outstanding results because they are accurate and improve the communication between the muscle and the central nervous system.

 For a post on how to activate your Glute Max go here.